K-rnivoro/Keymmodore-64/README.md

 ## An interface for converting a Commodore-64 Keyboard to USB, compatible with any Operative System and 8-bit Commodore Computers Emulators.

 The Keymmodore-64 project is a hardware interface to convert keyboards and joysticks of Commodore C-64 computer, in a USB (HID) device, able to be connected to any "Host" computer or device, like: PC (Windows/Linux), Raspberry Pi, Mac, or even Android.
 Therefore, the keyboard works like any other keyboard, optionally you can connect old Atari-like joysticks and their inputs would be translated to keystrokes too.
+You can even install it without removing the C-64 motherboard.

 It's also part of my other project [Pimmodore-64](https://github.com/K-rnivoro/Pimmodore-64) in case you're thinking matching it with a Raspberry Pi 3.